-The warming of the global climate is recognised as a significant emerging risk due to its widespread potential impact on the global population, environment and economy.
-A key aspect of the host syndicate's business model is to support our clients who have been affected by natural catastrophes, helping them return to pre-catastrophe conditions as soon as possible.
-As a speciality insurer, various classes of business we underwrite are subject to the affect climate change presents to the risk environment.
+The changing global climate is recognised as an important emerging risk due to its widespread potential impact on the global population, environment and economy.
+A key aspect of the syndicate's business model is to support our clients who have been affected by natural catastrophes, helping them return to pre-catastrophe conditions as soon as possible.
+As a speciality insurer, various classes of business we underwrite are subject to the effect climate change presents to the risk environment.